ottersoftware/ottersoftware.github.io/_posts/2015-03-21-from-scriptogram-to-jekyll-and-github.md

 This setup essentially involves me tweaking my old Scriptogr.am Markdown files slightly and keeping them into a folder which is a GitHub repository rather than a Dropbox folder (although they could conceivably be the same it's unnecessary and I remember stories of repositories becoming corrupt if they were in Dropbox).
 When I add a post or change an old one I simply need to commit it and GitHub re-publishes the blog.
 Really it's very similar to what Scriptogr.am was doing with Dropbox but a bit less user-friendly.

 Over the next few days I will be migrating my old blog files and tweaking the layout so please bear with me if things are a bit odd for a little while.

+---

+*Updated on 22 March 2015*

+The migration went much more easily than I thought it would and is now essentially complete fewer than 24 hours later.